cairis-platform/cairis/about.md

 CAIRIS stands for *Computer Aided Integration of Requirements and Information Security*.
 It was designed to be a security requirements management tool, and was built from the ground up to support all the elements necessary for usability, requirements, and risk analysis.

+## Why did you build CAIRIS? ##

+CAIRIS was developed as part of [Shamal Faily](http://shamalfaily.com)'s [doctoral research](http://ora.ox.ac.uk/objects/uuid:520b939f-b1d9-4a53-9a47-21f0ffcfd68d).
+CAIRIS was designed and developed to better understand the form that software tools for secure and usable software design might take.

 ## Why do I need CAIRIS? ##

 No-one disagrees that security should be considered as early as possible when designing software, but how do you do this productively, i.e. without getting in the way of the business of understanding the software's core functional goals?